MicrosoftDocs/azure-docs/articles/iot-edge/how-to-visual-studio-develop-module.md

 1. Use the drop-down menu to choose the runtime version that your IoT Edge devices are running, then select **OK** to save your changes.
 If no change was made select **Cancel** to exit.

 1. If you changed the version, re-generate your deployment manifest by right-clicking the name of your project and select **Generate deployment for IoT Edge**.
+This will generate a deployment manifest based on your deployment template and will appear in the **config** folder of your Visual Studio project.

+> [!IMPORTANT]
+> The deployment template for Visual Studio 2022 is configured to require the 1.2 schema, which means if you change it to 1.1 or 1.0, you'll see a warning about the version on that line of code in the `deployment.template.json` file.
+After generating a new deployment, the schema will automatically default to version 1.2.
+However, you can change the generated deployment manifest again, before deploying it to Azure.

 ## Module infrastructure and development options